-- Upgrade municipal transportation infrastructure through: - Rebuilding of needed sidewalks and removal of unnecessary sidewalks; - Planning for a systematic resurfacing of municipal roads; - Enhanced signage and street lighting. - Continue housing improvements and neighborhood revitalization efforts including coordinating efforts with non-profit groups such as Habitat for Humanity.
+Continue housing improvements and neighborhood revitalization efforts including coordinating efforts with non-profit groups such as Habitat for Humanity.
 Develop affordable senior citizens housing in the vicinity of Lancaster's central business district and both affordable housing and affordable senior citizens housing city-wide.

-- Upgrade criminal justice system programs: - Upgrade vehicular communications equipment and capability for police, fire, and emergency utility radio and data communications; - Enhance court security measures. - Study potential locations and purchase land for a new fire station to enhance coverage for the southwestern portion of the City of Lancaster; - Develop and implement a storm water utility that will meet needs under NPDES requirements; and

-• Make road and pedestrian safety improvements along Hubbard Drive and University Drive near the USC-Lancaster campus.
+- Upgrade criminal justice system programs: - Upgrade vehicular communications equipment and capability for police, fire, and emergency utility radio and data communications; - Enhance court security measures. - Study potential locations and purchase land for a new fire station to enhance coverage for the southwestern portion of the City of Lancaster; - Develop and implement a storm water utility that will meet needs under NPDES requirements; and - Make road and pedestrian safety improvements throughout the City's retail, commercial and residential areas to include repaving along Hubbard Drive and University Drive near the USC-Lancaster campus. - Continue development of a recycling program.